|Based on board policy number and Florida Statutes:

 - The reason the student believes an appeal should be granted.

 - Documentation of the legal proceedings that led to the student being listed with the State of Florida as a Sexual Predator/Sexual Offender including police reports, court proceedings, adjudication, time served and parole information.
-If this information is not received with the letter of appeal, the Vice President for Student Success may attempt to collect it through other means.
+If this information is not received with the letter of appeal, the Vice President for Student Affairs may attempt to collect it through other means.

 - The names and contact telephone numbers of at least three professional references who can attest to the student’s ability to function without harm to the college educational environment that includes persons under the age of 18.
 These may include, but are not limited to, probation officers, therapists, employers, and clergy.

-- Once documentation is received from the student, the Vice President for Student Success will review the information and may take such steps as deemed necessary to make a fair determination of the appeal.
-These may include, but are not limited to, conducting telephone interviews with the references provided, reviewing information with the Director of Safety & Security and the Director of Legal Affairs, and talking with the appellant about the situation presented.
+- Once documentation is received from the student, the Vice President for Student Affairs will review the information and may take such steps as deemed necessary to make a fair determination of the appeal.
+These may include, but are not limited to, conducting telephone interviews with the references provided, reviewing information with the Director of Safety & Security and the Office of Legal Affairs, and talking with the appellant about the situation presented.

-- The Vice President for Student Success may conduct a face to face meeting with the student to determine whether the student poses a risk to the college educational environment.
+- The Vice President for Student Affairs may conduct a face to face meeting with the student to determine whether the student poses a risk to the college educational environment.
 The final decision will be made based on the full documentation received and any meeting with the student.